commercetools/commercetools-sdk-php-v2/Migration.md

 ```
 <a id="draft-builder"></a>
 ### Draft Builder
-About the *DraftBuilder* the main difference is that in the 2.x we introduced the <strong>build</strong> method to create the objects, in this case the *DraftBuilder* object.
+About the *DraftBuilder* the main difference is that in the 2.x we introduced the <strong>build</strong> method to create objects, in this case the *DraftBuilder* object.
 As can be seen below, the setters are being replaced by the *with* methods.

 1.x